 You were boiling as everyone assembled for the start of class.
 “How dare he slap me on the bum!
 Akala niya kung sino siya at nagawâ niya ‘yun?
 (Who does he think he is that he even did that?)
 We aren’t even close!” you silently ranted on in your head as your teacher, Mr Legaspi, led the rest of the class in the Grace After Meals.

 “We give Thee thanks, Almighty God, for all the blessings…”

 You could hear a pair of feet shuffling behind you, and then someone tapped your left shoulder.

 "...that we've received today.
 Amen."

 “ANÓ?!
 (WHAT?!)” you said through clenched teeth as you quickly crossed yourself and turned your head to face Emilio, who was standing to your left, a sheepish grin plastered on his face. “[y/n], patawad (sorry),” came the tender apology as he embraced you around your waist from behind.

 After pausing briefly to mentally process his sudden, somewhat intimate gesture, you scoff slightly and take your seat.
 As you put away your notes, you felt your ears and cheeks tingle with warmth despite the cold rain pouring outside.

 “Everyone,” Mr Legaspi said in a vain attempt to have the class settled down.
-"For the one-on-one exam, I’ll call each of you out to the corridor, and once when we sit down you shall draw one of four cards lying face down on the table.
-A king means I can ask any question out of the five; a queen means I ask one of two you pick; a jack/knave means you answer one of three I pick; and an ace means you may answer any question you want.”
+"For the one-on-one exam, I’ll call each of you out to the corridor, and when we sit down, you shall draw one of four cards lying face-down on the table.
+A king means I can ask any of the five prepared questions; a queen means I ask one of two you pick; a jack/knave, you answer one of three I pick; and an ace means you may answer any question you want.”

 “'Sus.
 (Jeez.)
 He’s making it so complicated.
 Can’t we just pick our own?” you heard Emilio grumbling behind you.